top of page

 Step 1: Check If It’s Already Out There

-Before you even think about patents, make sure no one else has had the same idea.
+💥 If someone else got there first, it's game over.** Before you even think about patents, make sure no one else has had the same idea.
 This is called a prior art search (aka novelty search).

 ✔ Google it.